yegor256/blog/_posts/2015/may/2015-05-28-one-primary-constructor.md

 }
 {% endhighlight %}

-There are three constructors in the class&mdash;only one is _primary_ and the other two are _secondary_.
+There are three constructors in the class---only one is _primary_ and the other two are _secondary_.
 My definition of a secondary constructor is simple: It doesn't do anything besides calling a primary constructor, through `this(..)`.